tmliang/CGRE/README.md

 # CGRE

-Codes and datasets for our paper "Distantly-Supervised Long-Tailed Relation Extraction Using Constraint Graphs"[paper link](https://arxiv.org/abs/2105.11225)
+Codes and datasets for our paper [Distantly-Supervised Long-Tailed Relation Extraction Using Constraint Graphs](https://arxiv.org/abs/2105.11225)

 ## Requirements